johens/johens.github.io/_pages/about.md

     src="https://img.shields.io/badge/h--index-6-9cf?logo=Google%20Scholar&labelColor=f6f6f6&style=flat"
   />
 </a>

+In my spare time I also enjoy music, so some of the projects displayed here includes my musical works which I pursued for fun, as well as some professional work for institutions and government. 🐦

 # 🔥 News
 - *2025.06*: &nbsp;🎉🎉 Graduated from my PhD candidacy at the [National University of Singapore](https://cde.nus.edu.sg/arch/wp-content/uploads/sites/32/2023/04/TAN-Johann-Kay-Ann.pdf)!